 Robotic-Assisted Laparoscopic Surgery

-Doctors at our Robotic Surgery Center use a robotic surgical system to perform laparoscopic bladder cancer surgery.
+Doctors at NYU Langone’s Robotic Surgery Center use a robotic surgical system to perform laparoscopic bladder cancer surgery.
 The system consists of tiny surgical instruments mounted on three separate robotic arms.
 A fourth arm contains a camera that creates magnified, high-definition, three-dimensional images on a computer monitor that guides the surgeon during the procedure.

 The surgical tools and camera are inserted through small incisions in the abdomen and pelvis.
 The surgeon controls these instruments and the camera from a console.